top of page

 Relay for Life Emory - 2019 (Atlanta, GA)

-The Pulse: Anthology of the Arts – Symposiums III, IV, V, VI, VII, X (Atlanta, GA)
+Pulse Symposiums III, IV, V, VI, VII, X (Atlanta, GA)

 Media Literature Arts Outreach – 2017 (x2), 2019 (Atlanta, GA)